Paul1nh0/jsh/README.txt

       for any other web browser see the content of 'somebrowser.app' and adjust the commandline at run.py to launch the application):

+            on one terminal:

                   python run.py Chromium /fullpath/to/asan/directory

+            on another:

+                  python killer.py Chromium

      or for js:

+            on one terminal:

                   python run.py d8 /fullpath/to/asan/directory

+            on another:

+                  python killer.py d8

       to use on linux (exampled here chromium-asan):

+            on one terminal:

                   python run.py chrome /fullpath/to/asan/directory

+            on another:

+                  python killer.py chrome

       or for js:

+            on one terminal:

                   python run.py d8 /fullpath/to/asan/directory

+            on another:

+                  python killer.py d8

 the /mutation directory is my own js mutator, its not docummented but you can read the code to modify it for your needs.